Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/README.md

      I.e, 100 (OLD_VALUE) - 23 (DECAY) = 77 (NEW_HEALTH_VALUE).
 To replenish the
       HEALTH_VALUE - a player must feed their animals.

     - Each player gets to do actions from **ONE** of the categories above, then their turn is over.
+[DONE]

 - If an animal reaches HEALTH_VALUE 0 - It dies.